Insights

 · Technical/Economic Considerations

-For vessel types such as bulk carriers, tankers, LNG carriers, and container carriers, the approximate expected power savings (%), EEDI/EEXI improvement effects (%), CAPEX (USD), and retrofit duration (from design to installation) when applying the Air Lubrication System (B1) and Flettner Rotor(s) (B2) technologies have been assessed, as these technologies have been frequently selected by shipping companies in recent newbuilding or retrofit projects.
-However, it is important to note that specific figures may vary based on actual operating conditions and the manufacturers involved.
+For vessel types such as Bulk Carriers, Tankers, LNG Carriers, and Container Carriers, the approximate expected power savings (%), EEDI/EEXI improvement effects (%), CAPEX (USD), and retrofit duration (from Design to Installation) when applying the (B1) Air Lubrication System (B-1) and (B2) Flettner Rotor(s) (B-2) technologies, which have been frequently chosen by shipping companies during recent newbuilding or retrofit projects, are predicted as follows.
+However, specific figures may vary based on actual operating conditions and manufacturers.

 Considerations for the Adoption of Category C Technologies